Origin: Spirits of the Past: Reception

-Anime News Network prised the animation of the film and described it as "visually and audibly, Origin is everything one has come to expect from a top-end Gonzo production: great artistry, quality animation, excellent and well-integrated CG work, and an ambitious soundtrack.
+Anime News Network praised the animation of the film and described it as "visually and audibly, Origin is everything one has come to expect from a top-end Gonzo production: great artistry, quality animation, excellent and well-integrated CG work, and an ambitious soundtrack.
 It is, in fact, the most impressive-looking anime movie to come out in North America since Steamboy.